top of page

 I took my seat among a crowd of surprised, curious listeners.
 The room fell silent.

-With the conviction of someone who’s been through hell and found healing, Rambo stepped up to the mic…
+With the conviction of someone who had been through hell and found healing, Rambo stepped up to the mic and began to share his Warrior poem.

 The Warrior Story